 When the Airwheel titles at over 45 degrees sideways, e.g. when it turns over, the control system will activate tilting protection.
 The motor will stall immediately to prevent injuries.

 Airwheel sets a maximum speed.

-When speed exceeds 12km/h, the front end of the foot platform will rise gradually and when the speed exceeds 16km.h, the foot platform will pose a 10-degree angle to the leveling surface, which stop you from inclining further to accelerate.
+When the speed exceeds 12km/h, the front end of the foot platform will rise gradually, and when the speed exceeds 16km. h, the foot platform will pose a 10-degree angle to the leveling surface, which stops you from inclining further to accelerate.